 - Launch a social media campaign or contest.
 This is a great way to create buzz for your business because it forms user-investment.
 When people have fun and are invested in your brand, they become loyal fans — and they share that love with others.
-After you setup your campaign (don’t forget to create a campaign hashtag!), have people share pictures of or with your product or service.
+After you set up your campaign (don’t forget to create a campaign hashtag!), have people share pictures of or with your product or service.
 Have them show why they love it and how they use it.
 Then, reward them.
-Want more tips on how to do this on Facebook or any social media platform?
-Read How to Use Facebook Contests to Create Buzz for Your Business.

 - Get people involved in content creation.
 Getting people to show their love for your company is going to be hard.
-It will involve some creative thinking and lots on long nights, but they payoff for getting them involved is usually well worth it.
+It will involve some creative thinking and lots of long nights, but the pay off for getting them involved is usually well worth it.

 User-generated content is an organic way to increase recognition, interest, loyalty, and possibly sales for your business.
 All you need to start is a well thought out and engaging campaign (like these).
 Not sure if it’s worth the hassle?
 It is.
 The truth is, brands with successful user-generated content see increased social media activity, higher conversion rates, and better ad performance (to name a few).
 If you agree that it is worth a shot but don’t have the time or effort to put into it, reach out to us – that’s what we’re here for.